kyvycodes/k-react-portfolio/README.md

 Currently fixing:

-- links taking you to bottom of page
 - contact banner link not working
 - success vs non success for email button (does it send the email)
 - if github or visit link is not present